 So if you’re looking to build trust and rapport with big commercial clients, you’ll need to know at the very least the terms listed below.
 There are many more so please feel free to leave any suggestions in the comments, particularly any strange or unique examples you’ve heard!

-RELEVANT: Find more terms of the trade in our RETOUCHING VOCABULARY & TERMINOLOGY
+Find more terms of the trade in our RETOUCHING VOCABULARY & TERMS

 A Quick Glossary